 Growth and Fish Size

-The normal fish size of red-tailed catfish is about 5cm but they are difficult to keep in home aquariums which is the great challenge for the aquarist nowadays.
-The most important thing I wanna tell you that they show the fast growth as they can grow one inch in just a week. typically they can grow up to two feet in a year.
+The average fish size of red-tailed catfish is about 5cm, but they are difficult to keep in home aquariums which is the great challenge for the aquarist nowadays.
+The most important thing I want to tell you that they show the fast growth as they can grow one inch in just a week.
+Typically they can grow up to two feet in a year.
 Naturally, you can grow up to 4 feet in home aquariums.

 Fish Food and Diet

 Redtail catfish is not a fussy eater but able to eat easily anything that fits into their mouth.
 Actually by nature red-tail catfish are omnivores but they prefer meat rather than vegetable foods.